-In "Suite for Barbara Loden" French Author Nathalie Léger Blends Fact and Fiction in her Study of the American Actress
+In "Suite for Barbara Loden" French Author Nathalie Léger Blends Fact and Fiction

 By all accounts, Nathalie Léger's Suite for Barbara Loden, translated from the French by Natasha Lehrer and Cécile Menon, is a remarkable book.
 It is a multi-layered and intimate examination of the life of Barbara Loden, an American actress who wrote, directed and starred in the cult film Wanda, which won the Pasinetti Best Foreign Film award at the Venice Film Festival in 1970.
 Léger’s approach is to intertwine the life of the actress, the story of her character, Wanda, but also her own musings in a deeply melancholic account.
 The women in Suite for Barbara Loden set off down a lonely path towards the unknown; they are wanderers, both submissive and strong, searching for themselves.